-I hope you enjoy these 5 keys to beating loneliness.
+I hope you enjoy these 5 ways to beat loneliness.
 If you would like more tips on how to beat loneliness effectively, my book FEARLESSLY ALONE takes an in depth look at what makes us feel lonely and really afraid and how to break free and find your happy no matter what!

 Trilby Johnson is a Breakthrough Healer and Mentor, Best Selling Author and Speaker.
 She offers her clients practical effective life skills and facilitates an energetic inner shift that empowers them to heal by alleviating anxiety, relieving psycho-emotional pain and reducing stress levels in their lives, relationships, finances, health, mindset and soul connection.